zqad/mcsign/README.md

 Running
 -------

-mcsign is becoming increasingly user friendly.
 Run mcsign with -h or --help to get information about arguments.

 Matching signs is controlled by a #define in mcsign.c that does a strcmp on the first text line on a sign.
 By default, this is set to "#map" without the